LeonardoLupori/wholeBrain_PNN_analysis/README.md

 ## Figure S02

+###  Negligible contribution of WFA background fluorescence to the WFA Diffuse Fluorescence

+Plots in this figure show a comparison between WFA-stained slices and negative control slices that lacked the use of biotinylated WFA (but not the streptavidin-conjugated fluorescent probe) in the staining protocol

+- **figure_S02_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S02_brainRenders.ipynb.
+Saves a .csv file used for plotting by the brainRenders notebook
+- **figure_S02_brainRenders.ipynb** heatmaps representing on brain coronal sections average pixel intensity at mid-ontology resolution.

+## Figure S03

 ### PNN energy and WFA diffuse fluorescence measurements for medium-resolution brain areas grouped by their major subdivision

 Plots in this figures show PNN expression metrics at mid-ontology resolution

 The folder contains the following notebooks:

-- **figure_S02.ipynb** Barplots showing PNN energy and WFA diffuse fluorescence at mid-ontology level.
+- **figure_S03.ipynb** Barplots showing PNN energy and WFA diffuse fluorescence at mid-ontology level.

-## Figure S03
+## Figure S04

 ### Distribution of PV-positive cells throughout the entire mouse brain

 The folder contains the following notebooks:

-- **figure_S03_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S03_brainRenders.ipynb
+- **figure_S04_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S03_brainRenders.ipynb
-- **figure_S03_brainrenders.ipynb** heatmaps representing on brain coronal sections PV diffuse fluorescence and PV energy at mid-ontology resolution.
+- **figure_S04_brainrenders.ipynb** heatmaps representing on brain coronal sections PV diffuse fluorescence and PV energy at mid-ontology resolution.
-- **figure_02_mainVisualizations.ipynb** all the other plots of the figure (scatterplots, heatmaps), representing the relationship of PV diffuse staining and PV energy as well as raw data of individual animals.
+- **figure_S04_mainVisualizations.ipynb** all the other plots of the figure (scatterplots, heatmaps), representing the relationship of PV diffuse staining and PV energy as well as raw data of individual animals.

-## Figure S04
+## Figure S05

 ### Colocalization of PNNs and PV cells in medium-resolution brain areas grouped by their major subdivision